Snyk/docs/_docs_github/1_how-to-integrate.md

 title: How to integrate GitHub to test and watch your repositories
 ---

-You can add your Node.js, Ruby, Python, Scala and Java GitHub repos and quickly test them, or decide which ones you’d like to continously watch with Snyk.
+You can add your Node.js, Ruby, Python, Scala and Java GitHub repos and quickly test them, or decide which ones you’d like to continuously watch with Snyk.

 ![Adding your GH repos](http://res.cloudinary.com/snyk/image/upload/v1518193304/docs/GH-add_repos.png)